prvishnu/mysimplerepository-secondary/README.md

 This is a new feature in change1 branch. should be merged into master

 This is a new change made in master.
+SHOULD NOT BE MERGED INTO CHANGE1 This is another change made in master .
 SHOULD NOT BE MERGED INTO CHANGE1